nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you encounter any errors, take note of the following warnings.

-**Warning:**
+>**Warning:**
-* Ensure that the category name is not empty.
+>* Ensure that the category name is not empty.
 Error will be shown if the category name is empty.
+>* You can only add unique category name.

 ### 1.4 Deleting a category:  `delete CATEGORY_NUMBER`